-- ☐ Perform routine PPE and hand hygiene audits using a tool, document the findings, review with the facility's leadership team, and provide feedback to frontline staff - o Perform hand hygiene audits routinely on all units. - o Perform PPE audits routinely on all units. - ☐ Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated. - ☐ All facility personnel are wearing a facemask while in the facility
+- □ Perform routine PPE and hand hygiene audits using a tool, document the findings, review with the facility's leadership team, and provide feedback to frontline staff - Perform hand hygiene audits routinely on all units. - Perform PPE audits routinely on all units. - □ Ensure that alcohol-based hand-rub (ABHR) stations with at least 60% alcohol are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated. - □ All facility personnel are wearing a facemask while in the facility